SimonStnn/MyBot/README.md

 npm install
 ```

+3. Make `.env` from [.env.template](.env.template) and put in tokens and keys.

-3. Run the Development Server:
+4. Run the Development Server:

 ```bash
 tsc --project ./tsconfig.json